buddha314/relpy/README.md

 1. They can defend against a certain direction to reduce the damage from a hit.

 I want to teach them using some variants of Reinforcement Learning.
 In this repo I have a couple of notebooks where I noodle out one piece at a time.

+## Inspiring Videos

+1. An autonomous RP bot [here](https://www.youtube.com/watch?v=t3eUSr4ZOLs).
+Awesome, we could print our own chassis.
+1. Looks like [this guy](https://www.youtube.com/watch?v=hz8HlFabSWo) is using one ultra sonic to map before moving forward.
+Good idea!
+I think I would go with multiple sensors, though.
+1. Here is the end of a [tutorial](https://www.youtube.com/watch?v=vT4cTCI60ek) about building an autonomous bot.